Bill-Gray/PDCursesMod/docs/MANUAL.md

    Each routine that returns a pointer to an object returns NULL if an error occurs.
-Each panel routine that returns an integer, returns OK if it executes successfully and ERR if it does not.
+Each panel routine that returns an integer, returns OK if it executes successfully and ERR if it does not, with the exception of panel_hidden returning TRUE/FALSE/ERR.

 ### Portability
                              X/Open  ncurses  NetBSD